 - Other skin disorders.
 Diseases that cause scarring can also result in permanent hair loss in the areas where the scars remain.

 - Improper diet: unhealthy dietary habits can also fuel hair loss.
 Diets crammed with processed foods, sugary and fatty snacks, and inadequate quantities of natural foods do not provide the body with adequate nutrition to maintain strong hair.

 The following diseases also tend to cause hair loss in teenagers:

 - Cancer: Medicines used in the treatment of cancer can cause permanent hair loss.

-- Arthritis: Rheumatoid arthritis (joint inflammation) causes hair loss but it can be moderated by taking a high dose of folic acid.
+- Arthritis: Rheumatoid arthritis specialist (joint inflammation) causes hair loss but it can be moderated by taking a high dose of folic acid.
 Do not, however, try to increase your folic acid dosage on your own.
 Consult your doctor and ask him/her to recommend a suitable dosage for you.

 - Depression: Stress of any kind leads to hair loss.
 Even depression can take its toll on the way we look and feel.

 - Heart problems: According to research, hair loss is usually one of the first signs of heart problems in men.

 - High blood pressure: Research has found a direct link between hypertension and hair loss, due to blood pressure issues the body is unable to ensure optimum blood circulation.
 This causes the hair to become weak